Miso Tahini Soba Noodle Stir-fry With Oyster Mushrooms

-A soba noodle stir-fry with oyster mushrooms, vegetables and a rich miso tahini sauce: just what you need to enjoy a comforting dinner within 15 minutes.
+A soba noodle stir-fry with oyster mushrooms, vegetables and a rich miso tahini sauce: just what you need to enjoy a comforting dinner that’s ready in 15 minutes.
 Vegan, gluten-free and made from just a few simple ingredients.

 Now, let’s discuss this soba noodle stir-fry recipe.